Frequently Asked Questions

 The Planning Call

-Am I obligated to place an order if I book a planning call?
+Do I have to place an order if I book a planning call?

-No, you are not obligated to place an order after a planning call.
+No. You do not have to place an order after a planning call or online meeting.
 You are not obligated to make any payments until you have accepted an agreement.
-However, no research questions will be answered during the planning call, so if you have no intention of hiring a professional genealogist, you should not book a planning call.
+However, no research questions will be answered during the planning call or meeting, so if you have no intention of hiring a professional genealogist, you should not book a chat.

 What is the purpose of a planning call?

-The main purpose of the planning call is for Lene Dræby Kottal to understand the following:
+The main purpose of the planning call is for Genealogist Lene Dræby Kottal to understand the following:

 - What you want to know about the subject, e.g., a person or a place.